STealthy-and-haSTy/SublimeScraps/plugins/README.md

  * [set_status.py](set_status.py) is a small command that just adds a bit of text temporarily to the status bar.
 This allows you to create a macro that displays text in the status bar when you execute it.

+ * [set_vc_vars.py](set_vc_vars.py) is a simple plugin for modifying the environment of Sublime while it's running to allow you to run Visual Studio commands in build systems.